LibreVR/Revive/README.md

 However you will still need to patch the application to actually load the Revive DLLs.

 # To-Do List
-- Fix stereoscopy in Unity Engine games
 - Implement OpenGL and DX12 support
 - Implement Oculus Touch support
+- Support games that use Oculus Platform online functionality